Presmanes3/chronos-sagemaker-forecasting/README.md

 1. Data preparation and upload to S3
 2. Model fine-tuning on SageMaker
 3. Model deployment as an API endpoint
-4. Local Docker-based inference (optional)
+4. Local Docker-based inference using Uvicorn and FastAPI
 5. Frontend interaction with Streamlit

 ## 🧠 Model